-We’re often asked why HR often gets landed with the responsibility for health and safety in the work place.
+People ask us why HR often picks up the responsibility for health and safety in the workplace.
 To be fair, at first glance the two may not seem to have a natural affinity.
 However, when you really think about it, they do have something absolutely crucial in common – they are all about people.

 When you approach it from this perspective, it seems natural that the two functions go hand in hand.
-HR looks after the mental and emotional wellbeing of employees, with health and safety ensuring that the working environment is physically safe for them to operate in day to day.
-Getting it right can mean the workforce is at its most productive, as a poor and unsafe working environment can of course have a hugely negative impact on employees wellbeing and in turn, their enthusiasm for coming to work each day.
+HR looks after the mental and emotional wellbeing of employees.
+Together with health and safety ensuring that the working environment is physically safe for them to operate in the day-to-day.
+Getting it right can mean the workforce is at its most productive.
+Because a poor and unsafe working environment can of course have a hugely negative impact on employees wellbeing.
+In turn, their enthusiasm in coming to work each day can suffer.

 1. A change in company culture

-One of the key functions of HR is demonstrating your commitment to the wellbeing of employees.
-You can also outline your commitment to following health and safety procedures, by showing the team that this is taken very seriously.
+One of the key functions of HR is demonstrating your commitment to the well-being of employees.
+You can also outline your commitment to following health and safety procedures, by showing the team that you take this very seriously.